allisonkyeh/allisonkyeh.github.io/_pages/vfx.md

 Inspired by studying the lightning effects in Breath of the Wild.

 <br>
-Here are more VFX from completed game jams!
+Here are more VFX from completed game jams, and other miscellaneous projects!
 <div class="img_row">
 	<img class="col three" src="{{ site.baseurl }}/documentation/2023_ghostnirvana/VFX/ghostnirvana_vfx_compilation.gif"/>
 </div>